danielsaidi/Cloney/README.md

 If you have any questions, do not hesitate to contact me.

 Getting started
 ---------------

 Cloney can be downloaded as a tag (source code), or as a download bundle (pre-compiled) from GitHub.
-You can also grab the latest source code by cloning the GitHub repo.
+You can also grab the latest code from the GitHub repository.

 Cloney can be executed as a console or a GUI application.

-If you start Cloney using the application icon, you will start the GUI application.
-Use it to select a source and a target folder, then press "Clone" to start cloning the solution to the target folder.

-For more options, use the console application.
-It has no rich amount of features as of now, but has the following
-commands:
+It also has a Window Explorer plugin that lets you clone solutions by right-clicking an .sln file in the explorer.

+### Using the Cloney GUI application

+The easiest way to use Cloney is by starting the GUI app.
+To start it, just double-click cloney.exe in the Windows Explorer or launch cloney.exe without any arguments.

+The GUI application has a text box for the source folder and one for the target folder.
+Select the source and the target folder then press "Clone" button, and you're done.

+This is a simple, but nonflexible way to clone solutions.

+### Using the Cloney console application

+Using the Cloney console application provides you with a lot more options than when using the GUI.

+The following command-line commands are supported by the Cloney console app:

+	*	cloney <no arguments>
+		Launch cloney.exe without args to launch the GUI.

+		cloney --clone --source=x --target=y OR
+		Clone the solution in folder x to folder y.

-	1.	cloney --help
+	*	cloney --help
 		Display a help message about how to use Cloney.

+	*	cloney --install
+		Install the Cloney Windows Explorer plugin.

+	*	cloney settings
-	2.	cloney <no arguments>
+		cloney --settings
-		Launch Cloney without args to start the GUI app.

-	3.	cloney --clone --source=x --target=y
-		Clone the solution in folder x to folder y.
+		Display the current Cloney settings.

+	*	cloney --uninstall
+		Uninstall the Cloney Windows Explorer plugin.

+The following shortcuts map to the ones specified above:

+	*	cloney clone x y
+	*	cloney help
+	*	cloney install
+	*	cloney settings
+	*	cloney uninstall

 Get in contact me if you have any ideas regarding how to improve Cloney.
 A better GUI?
-More console commands?
+More commands?
 Let me know!

+### Using the Cloney Windows Explorer Plugin

+Daniel Lee (@danlimerick) has created a nice, convenient Windows Explorer plugin, that simplifies using Cloney in the windows explorer.

+To install the plugin, just type "cloney --install".
+The Cloney plugin is then bound to the folder that installed it.
+To uninstall the plugin, type "cloney --uninstall".

+With the plugin properly installed, just right-click any solution file in the Windows Explorer, then click "Clone this solution using Cloney".
+This will open up a minimal version of the GUI application.

 License